aemmitt-ns/radius2/radius/README.md

 Finally there is also a varying amount of support for **6502**, **8051**, **AVR**, **h8300**, **PIC**, **RISCV**, **SH-4**, **V810**, **V850**, **Xtensa**.

-Also PCode can be translated to ESIL with r2ghidra with `pdga` so potentially more archs could be supported that way.
+Also PCode can be translated to ESIL with r2ghidra with `pdgp` (currently broken) so potentially more archs could be supported that way.

 ### Example